Essential dimension via prismatic cohomology: Essential dimension and characteristic classes

 \begin{para} We now explain a generalization of Corollary \ref{cor:abvar}, for the mod $p$ homology cover $Y \rightarrow U.$ Recall that this is the cover corresponding to the maximal quotient of $\pi_{1,\et}(U, \bar\eta)$ which is an elementary abelian $p$-group.
-When $U$ is projective this is just the pullback to $U$ of the cover described in Corollary \ref{cor:abvar} applied to the Albanese variety of $U.$ \end{para}
+When $U$ is proper, this is just the pullback to $U$ of the cover described in Corollary \ref{cor:abvar} applied to the Albanese variety of $U.$ We define the invariant $h^{0,1\shortrightarrow i}_{X,D}$ as in \ref{para:albHN}. \end{para}